 - 1 cup unsalted butter melted

 - In a large mixing bowl, combine onions, mushrooms, water chestnuts, stuffing mix, herbs, and spices (sage through pepper), and stir to combine.
 Pour the melted butter and vegetable broth over the top, and mix thoroughly.

-Cover, and cook on low for 4 hours.
+- Cover, and cook on low for 4 to 10 hours.